strategicdefense/strategicdefense.github.io/team.md

 # Meet The Team

-More cybersecurity experience than you can shake a stick at.
+More cybersecurity leadership experience than you can shake a stick at.